Sonia Vihar: Water treatment plant

 Sonia Vihar Water Treatment Plant is a crucial facility operated by the Delhi Jal Board located in the Sonia Vihar area of northeast Delhi.
-Established in 2006, the plant processes 80 cusecs of water sourced from the Upper Ganga Canal.
+Established in 2006, the plant processes 140 MGD of water sourced from the Upper Ganga Canal.
 The facility plays a significant role in supplying potable water to various parts of Delhi, helping to meet the city's growing demand for clean drinking water.
 The treatment process ensures that the water is safe for consumption, contributing to public health and sanitation in the densely populated region.